Get your full text copy in PDF

 Weihua Gong, Baoqing Liu, Juntao Chen, Chen Liu, Zhonghua Shen

-(Department of Surgery, Second Affiliated Hospital of School of Medicine, Zhejiang University, Hangzhou, Zhejiang, China (mainland))
+(Department of Surgery, Second Affiliated Hospital of School of Medicine, Zhejiang University, Hangzhou, Zhejiang, MA, China (mainland))

 Ann Transplant 2018; 23:246-251